-When you are running an e-commerce store based on WordPress, figuring out how to translate WooCommerce products can be a crucial factor.
+When you are running an eCommerce store based on WordPress, figuring out how to translate WooCommerce products can be a crucial factor.
 Offering your store in several languages is a great way to extend your reach and win over new customers.

 Thanks to the Internet, these days any online shop can compete globally.
 If you put your wares online, you can sell to worldwide customers – at least theoretically.
 In reality, that doesn’t always happen and one of the main reasons for that is whether you have your site translated or not.

 As it turns out, language is a major selling factor.
-56.2 percent of consumers state that the ability to get product information in their own language is more important to them than price.
-As a consequence, if you translate your offerings (and the rest of your site) into the language of your visitors, you dramatically increase your chances of turning them into paying customers.
+56.2 % of consumers state that the ability to get product information in their own language is more important to them than price.
+As a consequence, if you translate your offerings (and the rest of your site) into the language of your visitors, you can dramatically increase your chances of turning them into paying customers.

 This article will tell you exactly how to do that.
-In the following, we will go over how to translate different parts of your WooCommerce products including product title, description and category.
+In the following, we will go over how to translate different parts of your WooCommerce products including product title, description, and category.
 You will also learn how to translate product attributes of variable products, strings included in the WooCommerce plugin as well as the product URL and page title.

 Here’s What You Will Need

 In order to translate WooCommerce products, you need a few things.
 Naturally, the first prerequisite is that you have set up your e-commerce site with WooCommerce.
-Otherwise, why are you even reading this post?

 When the plugin is done downloading, don’t forget to activate it.
 After that, you are good to go.